Kinlochard 8th, 9th

-The concerts offer an expo of bagpipe, accordion, strings, fiddle, vocals and flute music fusing traditional and contemporary Scottish styles that have influenced the music scene around the globe.
-Each night differs from the other but both include a blend of great music for everyone with a mix of folk and traditional styles!
+The Festival is now in its 10th year and takes place in three highly intimate venues over three nights in the wonderful setting of Kinlochard in the Trossachs.
+The concerts offer an expo of bagpipe, accordion, strings, fiddle, vocals and flute music fusing traditional and contemporary Scottish styles.
+Each night differs from the other but all include a blend of great music for everyone with a mix of folk, modern and traditional styles!

 MacGregor's Barn is located on Ledard Farm overlooking Loch Ard and is a great music venue with atmosphere and character.
 Dating Back to 1604 with a bar and minstrel's gallery, it has everything for a great night of music.

-Click on the links below to watch some You Tube video clips of the 2011 Concerts from each venue.
+Click on the links below to watch some You Tube video clips of past Concerts

 Festival Enquiries: The House Folk, Ledard Farm, Kinlochard, Stirlingshire FK8 3TL Telephone: 01877 387 219 & 07742 621 907